una/personal-goals/happy-moments/happy-moments.md

 02/10/2015
 ---
 Tonight I went out to Frank and Midnight Cowboy (again :)) with some developers in the community.
-Afterward, I just grabbed a drink with Claudina and had an amazing time talking about life and traveling, and heard some exciting news about this year's SassConf :D
+Afterward, I just grabbed a drink with Claudina and chatted about life, traveling, and heard some exciting news about this years SassConf :D

 02/11/2015
 ---